Create a lesson plan

 • Be sure to assess student work and progress.
 Do they seem to have mastered the learning objective?
 What other strategy can you employ to attain this objective?
 If you have a class with ample time to cover the subject matter, leave ten minutes or so at the end for questions.

-Do you need support creating your lesson plans?
-Reach out to the educational advisors of your faculty or contact Teaching Support for 1-on-1 guidance.
+Do you need help creating your lesson plans?
+Reach out to the educational advisors at your faculty or contact Teaching Support for 1-on-1 guidance.